Numigi/odoo-account-addons/invoice_per_delivery/README.rst

 ====================
 This module provides the possibility to create an invoice per delivery order for specific partners.

+This module depends of the module `stock_picking_invoice_link <https://github.com/OCA/stock-logistics-workflow/tree/14.0/stock_picking_invoice_link>`_ to add a link between pickings and invoices as well as on the lines.

+With this module, you can find back which deliveries an invoice relates to.

+Note that the links are only for products with an invoicing policy set on delivery.

 .. contents:: Table of Contents

 Usage
 -----

 From a contact form view, you can now check the checkbox Invoicing per delivery to generate an invoice for each delivery order of this client:

 .. image:: static/description/invoicing_per_delivery_checkbox.png